Freakwill/incremental-linear/README.md

 ## New features
 1. Do transfer learning by method `transfer_fit`
 2. Define TransferLinearRegression class for transfer learning
+3. Define BaseIncrementalLinearRegression and IncrementalGramianLinearRegression where IncrementalGramianLinearRegression implements incremental learning by accumulating the Gram matrix

 ## Classes
 IncrementalLinearRegression